AtufaShireen/Hackathons/hypd/readme.md

 ## 2. ML is required?
 Without ML, we would have been just using tags, and find all the similar products, without even ranking.
-Therefore when we use ml here, measure the combined distance of the tags provided with the training points, and rank them based on their similarity score.
+Therefore when we use ml here ( *text retrival using nlp)*, measure the combined distance of the tags provided with the training points, and rank them based on their similarity score.

 ## 3,4.
 Given Points are enough?
 I guess for the content based filtering, the given data points are enough, when the keywords of the catalog gives the complete description of the product.